ProsperousHeart/Basics-Boot-Camp/HW/Requirements/W2H2-RPS.md

 ## Main Requirements

-Your business unit has requested that you make a rock, paper, scissors game that employees' kids can play when they visit their parents.
+Your business unit has requested that you refine your rock, paper, scissors game from [week 1](W1H2-RPS.md).

-And they want it done in a month.

-That's all they want, have at it.

-Well ... great.
-So let's talk about what's possible.

 ### Base Needs

+Here's a reminder from last week:

     Start from ground floor.
 What are the base requirements of a simple rock, paper, scissors game?

     1. 2 players (at least one requires manual input)
     2. there are some number of combinations to create a tie / winner
     3. 3 options for each "player" to choose from (rock, paper, scissors)
     4. need some way to view the winner

+What are the things that are likely to happen multiple times?

+How can you make your code expand to include your new learning?

+Or should you simply start from scratch?

+_Sometimes it is easier to start from scratch than to try to fix the original code - even your own!_

 ### Additional Requirements

-- create a new python file titled:  `W1H2-RPS.py`
+- create a new python file titled:  `W2H2-RPS.py`
 - make this python file one that can be run from a command line
+- follow the process outlined in [week 2 assignment #1](../README.MD#week-2-homework-outline) to create your bare bones infrastructure
+- once your "bare bones" are built, fill in the remaining gaps (_did your methods to resolve change over this process?_)

 ## Nice To Have (More Complexity)